lt-www/www-ltr/data/md/shows.md

 * * * * *

-*...more dates in the northern hemisphere announced soon...*
+*...more tour dates in the northern hemisphere announced soon...*

 * * * * *